heavySea/ibex/README.md

 # Ibex RISC-V Core

+## STELLissimo ASIC synthesis branch

+This is the ibex version to use for the ASIC synthesis of the STELLissimo.
+Minor changes have been made, otherwise it is the same as the origin/PULPissimo branch.

 Ibex is a small and efficient, 32-bit, in-order RISC-V core with a 2-stage pipeline that implements the RV32IMC instruction set architecture.